ccajas/Bummerman/README.md

 This game requires MonoGame 3.2 to build.
 The build target for this project is Windows/Windows 8.

+Game logic is driven by *Meteor ECS*, a custom Entity Component System framework.
+This game was built as a test to use the framework in a practical situation.

 Sprite assets are currently not included (using copyrighted sprites as placeholders).
 You can wait for original sprites to be added soon, or use your own spritesheet.

 ## Currently